mozilla/fxa/packages/fxa-auth-server/docs/metrics-events.md

 # Auth server metrics events

-The auth server emits two types of event that are imported to redshift and made available to metrics queries in redash:
+The auth server emits three types of event that are imported to redshift and made available to metrics queries in redash: